Sam-Max/plugin.video.jacktorr/README.md

 # plugin.video.jacktorr

-Jacktorr is an streaming engine for Kodi, which uses the [TorrServer](https://github.com/YouROK/TorrServer), which provides several features like an http API for streaming, cache size adjustment, etc
+JackTorr is an streaming engine for Kodi, which uses the [TorrServer](https://github.com/YouROK/TorrServer), which provides several features like an http API, memory(ram) and disk streaming, cache size adjustment, etc

 ## Installation